An Insider Guide to Study in Argentina for International Students

 The public universities are state-owned educational institutions, aiming to provide equal access to education for all layers of Argentine society.
 One of the most well-known public universities in Argentina is the University of Buenos Aires or UBA.

-The public universities in Argentina offer undergraduate degrees free of tuition fee for all residents in Argentina – including international students!
+The public universities in Argentina offer undergraduate degrees without any tuition fee for all residents in Argentina – including international students!

 However, a new proposal from the current Argentine government in 2024, is changing to change the free access to public universities for international students.